Skip to main content

 Conspiracies & Pseudotheories

-Let me start this story with remarkable opening of the Michael D. Gordin's book named "The Pseudoscience Wars".
+Let me start this story with the remarkable opening of Michael D. Gordin's book named "The Pseudoscience Wars".
 The full quote is this:

 "No one in the history of the world has ever self-identified as a pseudoscientist.
 There is no person who wakes up in the morning and thinks to himself - I’ll just head into my pseudolaboratory and perform some pseudoexperiments to try to confirm my pseudotheories with pseudofacts".